ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 Prevention of spoofing attacks against attestation systems is also important.
 There are two cases to consider:

 * The entire device could be spoofed, that is, when the Verifier goes to verify a specific device, it might be redirected to a different device.
-Use of the 802.1AR Device Identity (DevID) in the TPM ensures that the Verifier's TLS session is in fact terminating on the right device.
+Use of the 802.1AR Device Identity (DevID) in the TPM ensures that the Verifier's TLS or SSH session is in fact terminating on the right device.

-* A compromised device could respond with a spoofed attestation result, that is, a compromised OS could return a fabricated quote.
+* A compromised device could respond with a spoofed Attestation Result, that is, a compromised OS could return a fabricated quote.

 Protection against spoofed quotes from a device with valid identity is a bit more complex.
 An identity key must be available to sign any kind of nonce or hash offered by the verifier, and consequently, could be used to sign a fabricated quote.
-To block spoofed attestation result, the quote generated inside the TPM must be signed by a key that's different from the DevID, called an Attestation Key (AK).
+To block a spoofed Attestation Result, the quote generated inside the TPM must be signed by a key that's different from the DevID, called an Attestation Key (AK).

 Given separate Attestation and DevID keys, the